Roblibs/servo_ax12a/README.md

 - change the interface from direct torque control to current reference with probably a small current loop

 # Step 3
-- include the assumed ax12a internal firmware PID so that the topic can change to a PWM reference signal (just width not binary pulse)
+- Position control including approximation of the ax12a internal firmware PID so that the topic can change to a PWM reference signal (just width not binary pulse)

 # Step 4
 - add more API features provided by the real servo such as torque control, continuous rotation, feedbacks...